nashville-software-school/client-side-mastery/book-0-installations/chapters/GETTING_STARTED_MAC.md

 10. Press the return key.
 11. Copy and paste the following command into the terminal.
 It will ask you to enter in some information about your Github account.
     ```sh
-    /bin/bash -c "$(curl -fsSL https://gist.githubusercontent.com/stevebrownlee/b146bf49071c46c41eddf5778b147a71/raw/163e9eb5ba26458f13a51508b80ea462ec4c708e/create-key.sh)"
+    /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/nashville-software-school/course-bash-scripts/main/client/create-key.sh)"
     ```
 12. Once that process is complete, you should see the following output.
-If you see anything different contact an instructor.
+If you see anything different contact an mentor.
     ```txt
     POST for SSH key returned status code 200
     ```